tomconneely/study-notes/Docker And Containers/What are Containers.markdown

 Same 4 apps but have 1 OS at the bottom
 Each app runs in its own container
-Containers are normally smaller and more efficient than hypervisor
+Containers are normally smaller and more efficient than hypervisor Benefits
+    Less space used for the same number of apps as hypervisor therefore can fit more apps on server Apps typically start faster